- Meetings & Events

 Seminar Topic proposals are not reviewed anonymously.
 (Please note that conveners should not suggest possible participants.)
 Submission is made through the form at the bottom of this page.

 The Program Committee wishes to give opportunities to participate for as many different people as possible and has therefore set a limit on any one person’s programmatic activity.
 Only one proposal per author may be submitted.
-No one may appear on the Minneapolis program more than twice.* An individual may deliver a paper or convene/participate in a Seminar Session and appear one other time on the program, whether participating in Roundtable or Workshop session, functioning as a chair of an organized session, or serving as a respondent, but may not deliver a lecture-recital or concert.
+No one may appear on the Virtual 2020 program more than twice.* An individual may deliver a paper or convene/participate in a Seminar Session and appear one other time on the program, whether participating in Roundtable or Workshop session, functioning as a chair of an organized session, or serving as a respondent, but may not deliver a lecture-recital or concert.

 *Participation in offerings such as Study Group meetings or committee presentations (e.g., the Committee on Career-Related Issues) does not count as an appearance for this purpose.